Blessed are the Poor in Spirit

 to them that love Him?

 26 For ye see your calling, brethren, how that not many

-wise men after the flesh, not many mighty, not many noble, are called: But God hath
+wise men after the flesh, not many mighty, not many noble, are called:

-presence.
-But of Him are ye in Christ Jesus, who of God is made unto
+30 But of Him are ye in Christ Jesus, who of God is made

-That, according as it is written, He that glorieth, let him glory in
+31 That, according as it is written, He that glorieth, let

-explains how very blessed are the poor
+heaven."
+Jesus, by His Word, explains how very blessed are the poor

 Below are the lyrics to an awesome song.